daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 *If you are someone who is struggling with JavaScript:*

 - Trust me, I have been there before.
 Coming from the C++ and Java background that they teach you in school, I just didn't get all that asynchronous and callbacks bullshit.
-At one point I got so angry and frustrated that I thought I would not use JavaScript ever again.
+At one point I got so angry and frustrated that I thought I would never use JavaScript ever again.
+The trick was to stop pretending like you know JavaScript and instead learn it from the ground up with an open mind.

 *If you are someone who is struggling with the new ES6 syntax:*